NativeScript/workshop/docs/chapters/chapter4.md

 For that you will either need the standard `Router` from `@angular/router`, or `RouterExtensions` from `nativescript-angular/router`, which comes with additional functionality: to `clearHistory`, choose a page `transition` or navigate `back`.

-If you are working on a project where you need to share the code between web and mobile, then you might want to use the standard Angular `Router`.
-However if your project is Mobile only, then you should stick with `RouterExtensions`.
+> Note: If you are working on a project where you need to share the code between web and mobile, then you might want to use the standard Angular `Router`.
+However if your project is mobile only, then you should stick with `RouterExtensions`.

 #### Navigation: how to
 Once you choose which Router to use, navigation is really easy: